BurdetteLamar/AboutRuby/core/Array/api/markdown.md

 ---

-Raises an exception if given a single argument that is not an Integer:
+Raises an exception if given a single argument that is not an Integer or a Range:

 ```ruby
 a = [:foo, 'bar', baz = 2]